pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 ## Timeline

-The future PyArrow-backed string dtype was already made available behind a feature flag in pandas 2.1 (by `pd.options.future.infer_string = True`).
+The future PyArrow-backed string dtype was already made available behind a feature flag in pandas 2.1 (enabled by `pd.options.future.infer_string = True`).

-Some small enhancements or fixes (or naming changes) might still be needed and can be backported to pandas 2.2.x.
+Some small enhancements or fixes might still be needed and can continue to be backported to pandas 2.2.x.

-The variant using numpy object-dtype could potentially also be backported to 2.2.x to allow easier testing.
+The variant using numpy object-dtype can also be backported to the 2.2.x branch to allow easier testing.
+We would propose to release this as 2.3.0 (created from the 2.2.x branch, given that the main branch already includes many other changes targeted for 3.0), together with the deprecation warning when creating a dtype from `"string"` / `pd.StringDtype()`.

+The 2.3.0 release would then have all future string functionality available (both the pyarrow and object-dtype based variants of the default string dtype), and warn existing users of the `StringDtype` in advance of 3.0 about how to update their code.

-For pandas 3.0, this flag becomes enabled by default.
+For pandas 3.0, this `future.infer_string` flag becomes enabled by default.

 ## PDEP-XX History